 If you’re still not sure where to start, a good old-fashioned hack-and-slash game is probably going to be your best introduction to the MUD genre.
 Especially one that’s well-populated and has a lot of friendly players willing to show you the ropes or lend you a hand if you get stuck.

 For example, Aardwolf is a long-running game that ticks the PvE, PvP, social, and graphical boxes, but it’s not an RP-focused game.
 The benefit to this is that you can explore, ask questions, and learn from other players without being told to “find out in character.”

 Most MUDs will let you know early on if they offer accessibility options, such as a screen reader-friendly mode.
-They’ll typically advertise their accessibility features in their game listing, on their homepage, and right when you enter the game to create your first character.
+Games will typically advertise their accessibility features in their listing, on their homepage, and right when you log in to create your first character.

 Screen reader-friendly games tend to limit the presence of decorative ASCII, replace color codes with meaningful labels, and reduce the number of lines that need to be read by the screen reader so that the player won’t be spammed.

 If, after trying out various games, you have trouble finding one that quite fits the bill, you can always browse or ask around on r/MUD.
-(If you decide to ask for help, be sure to use the Which MUD? flair.)
 You’re likely to receive at least a few good recommendations if you take the time to post.

 As you explore, keep in mind that most MUDs are hobbyist projects run by volunteers.
 Wherever you go, remember to be polite and follow Bill & Ted wisdom (be excellent to each other).

 So we’ve looked at MUD styles, but what about player types?
 If you enjoy personality tests and quizzes, you might find the Bartle test to be a fun and illuminating exercise.